 Did you have issues with Chief Minister Raghubar Das?

-No, I do not have any particular issue with anyone.
+No, I do have any particular issue with anyone.
 There is a big change in BJP's behaviour, character and public face in the last few years.
-Selecting Raghubar Das as the chief minister was a mistake, as he never understood Jharkhand.
+Selecting Raghubar Das as chief minister was a mistake, as he never understood Jharkhand.
 It is not a question of being tribal or non-tribal (Das is the first non-tribal chief minister of the state).
 But Das took certain steps which were purely against our party's ideology.
-While in the government, I asked the chief minister how I can return to people seeking their support when I have not been able to solve their core issues.
+While in the government, I asked the chief minister how can I return to people seeking their support when I have not been able to solve their core issues.
 Jharkhand is the land of tribals and they are very emotional about their land, water and forest.
-But the Das-led government took several decisions which were anti-tribal.
+But Das-led government took several decisions which were anti-tribal.

 How do you see the role of regional parties in national politics?